 Family members of citizens of EEA/Switzerland, who are nationals of third countries

-Family members of citizens of European Economic Area (EEA) or Switzerland, who are nationals of third countries, are entitled to free movement in accordance with Directive 2004/38/EC of 29 April 2004, which the Republic of Croatia transferred into her national legislation.
+Family members of citizens of the European Economic Area (EEA) or Switzerland, who are nationals of third countries, are entitled to free movement in accordance with Directive 2004/38/EC of the European Parliament and of the Council of 29 April 2004 on the right of citizens of the Union and their family members to move and reside freely within the territory of the Member States amending Regulation (EEC) No 1612/68 and repealing Directives 64/221/EEC, 68/360/EEC, 72/194/EEC, 73/148/EEC, 75/34/EEC, 75/35/EEC, 90/364/EEC, 90/365/EEC and 93/96/EEC (Text with EEA relevance) which the Republic of Croatia transferred into its national legislation.

-If a family member of a citizen of EEA/Switzerland does not have such card, he/she needs a Croatian short-term visa.
+If a family member of a citizen of the EEA/Switzerland does not have such card, he/she requires a short-term visa (C).

-For all other travel purposes, i.e. when they are not travelling with or joining a family member who is an EEA/Swiss citizen, short-term visa application procedure is standard, and visa fee is charged.
+Ina all other cases, i.e. when they are not travelling with or joining a family member who is an EEA/Swiss citizen, short-term visa (C) application procedure is standard, and visa fee is charged.